Webador/SlmMail/README.md

 TODO
 ----
- 1. SendGrid support
- 2. Better exception handling for Amazon SES to work the same as other services
+ 1. Better exception handling for Amazon SES to work the same as other services
- 3. More tests
+ 2. More tests